federicobassetto/simpler-xmas/master-plan.md

 5. Add `.env.local` support with at least:
    - `OPENAI_API_KEY=...`

-Create a top‑level `README.md` documenting stack, setup, and hackathon requirements.
+Create a top‑level `README.md` documenting stack, setup, and requirements.

 ## 2. Product Concept and Tone